andyleemk/new-hacks/README.md

 ## Challenges:
 * Communication between Arduino and program
 * Setting up camera for OpenCV
-* Using Node Red to bring together all elements
+* Using Node Red to bring together hardware, API's, & online services.

 ## Next Steps:
 * Use more API's to send notifications on different platforms to users